-Covers local Kenyan labor, project, program, and material costs (athletic equipment, arts and crafts supplies, paint supplies, construction materials, medical supplies, etc.)
+^{}Covers local Kenyan labor, project, program, and material costs (athletic equipment, arts and crafts supplies, paint supplies, construction materials, medical supplies, etc.)

-Pricing above does NOT include Safari.
-If you are interested in extending your trip to include a Safari or Beach Excursion, please reach out to us for details and pricing (A three-day, two-night Safari excursion can range from \$750 - \$900 at a 3-4 star accommodation)
+Pricing above does NOT include Safari or Nairobi National Park.
+If you are interested in extending your trip to include a Safari or Beach Excursion, or would like to add a morning game drive in Nairobi National Park please reach out to us for details and pricing (A three-day, two-night Safari excursion can range from \$800 - \$1,200 at a 3-4 star accommodation)